HoGentTIN/linux-training-hogent/modules/router/050_routers_solution.md

     root@router~# tcpdump -xx -i eth2

-6\.
-Remember the third network card on the router ?
+6. Remember the third network card on the router ?
 Connect this card to a LAN with internet connection.
-On many LAN\'s the command `dhclient eth0` just works (replace `eth0` with the correct interface.
+On many LAN's the command `dhclient eth0` just works (replace `eth0` with the correct interface.

     root@router~# dhclient eth0